Zybulon/h5pandas/README.md

 The purpose of this library is to combine the power of Pandas' data manipulation with the efficiency of h5py and the HDF5 format.
 It also has convenient methods to write DataFrames directly into an HDF5 file.

+Note : h5pandas is still experimental and may contain some bugs.
+Please tell us if you notice one.

 ## Table of Contents

 - [FAQ](#faq)